 I had the great honor to meet and get to know David Millán Planelles’s philosophy.
-David is the founder Millan & Co – Executive Management Consultancy and Associate Professor of Strategy at IE Business School, where we actually met.
+David is the founder of Millan & Co – Executive Management Consultancy and Associate Professor of Strategy at IE Business School, where we actually met.
 I chose to interview David after long conversations about his approach to teaching MBA students.
 You might guess that David speaks a lot about creativity in business, a theme TheArtian is promoting constantly.
 In many ways, seen a person like David in a Business School is encouraging.

 It is a great opportunity to thank David for taking all the time to meet time and again to discuss these interesting topics.